amnavor/Trump-Quote-Generator/README.md

-A Pen created at CodePen.io.
-You can find this one at http://codepen.io/amnavor/full/wMwEOq/.
 A random quote generator for quotes by Donald Trump.
+Try it at http://codepen.io/amnavor/full/wMwEOq/.

 Image from Reuters/Brian Snyder